Today, I will explain why your business may be ready for a Fractional Executive Assistant.

 An agile business is crucial this year.
 Can your business pivot?

 2020 has been a year of change.
 We are doing a lot more business remotely.
-Many are no longer traveling to faraway places, speaking at conferences on the other side of the country, or networking at events to raise funds for your non-profit.
+Many are no longer traveling to faraway places, speaking at conferences on the other side of the country, or networking at events to raise funds for their non-profits.

 Instead, your calendar is full of phone calls, Zoom Meetings, and notes to connect with someone.